General Rules of Underwater Rugby

 Scoring in underwater rugby is achieved by successfully depositing the ball into the opponent's goal, earning your team a set number of points per goal.
 Offense tactics are crucial for scoring.
 Players should utilize positioning tips to create strategic advantages, such as spreading out to stretch the defense or setting up plays near the opponent's goal.
 On the defensive end, goalie strategies and defensive techniques are essential to prevent the opposing team from scoring.
 Goalies must master techniques like staying agile to block shots and effectively communicating with the defensive line to maintain a solid defense.
 Understanding these aspects of the game will help your team secure goals while preventing the opposition from doing the same.

-Also Read General Rules of Paddleboarding
+Also Read General Rules of Finswimming

 Time Limits